lvillasen/RedPitaya-Signal-Generator-Python/README.md

-# Python scripts to control the Arbitrary Signal Generator module on a RedPitaya board
+# Python Scripts to Control the Arbitrary Signal Generator Module on a RedPitaya Board

 The scripts were tested on